1601-mma2013/One_Call/README.md

 [![hieracy.png](https://s25.postimg.org/ya7uhyy8v/hieracy.png)](https://postimg.org/image/ibz4ru40r/)

 - Interaction patterns and principles
+    * This application provides learnable interaction design, which users learn the functions.
-    * This application provide visible interaction design.
+    * This application provides visible interaction design.
 The UI components such as buttons that are standard are easily understood for users to click and tap.
-    * This application provide learnable interaction design, which users learn the functions.
-    * This application provide consistent interaction design.
-Users able to focus on the context when the elements, behaviours and styles are consistent.
+    * This application provides consistent interaction design.
+Users are able to focus on the context when the elements, behaviours and styles are consistent.

 - Select primary views (screens or states)
-    * By focusing user’s goal, the main view is the login screen.
+    * By focusing users' goals, the main view is the home page.

 ###d.
 Interaction framework Sketch